sahithyandev/s3/src/content/docs/artificial-intelligence/24-reinforcement-learning.md

 The process of _learning_ to maximize expected rewards by trial and error.
 Feedback is given in the form of _rewards_.
 Agent's utility is defined by the reward function.
 All learning is based on observed samples of outcomes.

 Builds on MDPs.
 Here, transition function and reward function are unknown.
+Can't simulate the world as it is not a known model.
+Online learning.

 ### Components